mrpritchett/buddydrive/readme.txt

 * language supported : french, english

 == Upgrade Notice ==

+= 1.2.1 =
+As usual, backup your database before upgrading

 = 1.2.0 =
 !Important: Requires WordPress 3.9 & BuddyPress 2.0.
 You really should backup your database before upgrading, as some changes occured in the way BuddyDrive loads.